czarandy/czarandy.github.io/_stories/2021-our-planet.md

 layout: story
 title: Our Planet
 year: 2021
+description: A science fiction story told by a self-aware Mars rover deciding what to do with its new life.
 ---

 I was born in a lab in Texas.
 But I didn’t get to enjoy consciousness very long.
 Just some last-minute tests, and they turned me off right away.
 It was all a blur.